janchk/NNVis/README.md

 # NNVis
 #### *Simple utils for neural network visualization*
 ---
-Currently only layer activation distribution visualization functionality is available.
+Currently weights distribution and activations distrubution are available.
 ### API
 ```python
 # create your model